dbuscombe-usgs/doodle_labeller/README.md

 * "compat_spat": label compatibilities for the colour-independent term
 * "scale": spatial smoothness parameter (pixels)
 * "prob": assumed probability of input labels
+* 'alpha': the degree of transparency in merged image-output plots
 * "n_iter": number of iterations of CRF inference.
 * "classes": a dictionary of class names and associated colors as hex codes.
 There are various online color pickers including [this one](https://htmlcolorcodes.com/)
 * "apply_mask": either `None` (if no pre-masking) or a list of binary label images with which to mask the image